 Parabens and Phthalates

 While these super-common preservatives are still often found in many skincare lines to help keep ingredients potent, bacteria at bay and therefore extend their shelf life, there are now more brands than ever that steer clear of these potentially harmful ingredients.
 The concern?
-Some studies suggest that they can penetrate the body through skin and disrupt estrogen production and have a potential link to an increase in breast cancer and toxicity in the body.
+Some studies suggest that they can penetrate the body through the skin and disrupt estrogen production and have a potential link to an increase in breast cancer and toxicity in the body.
 Sobel recommends playing it safe and to “keep away propyl, butyl, isopropyl, isobutyl and methyl parabens.”

 Beta Hydroxy Acids

 You likely know this ingredient as DHA and if you do not, it is the bronze-maker found in most mainstream self-tanners.
 According to Sobel, applying faux tanning creams to your body here and there while pregnant (like for your bestie’s wedding or for a date night out) is OK but you want to avoid professional airbrush treatments which create ample fumes.
 “It could be harmful to you and your growing baby if inhaled,” he explains.

 Hair Removers and Depilatories